asmdrk/PerformQuery/README.md

-# CPSC 310 Project Repository
+# CPSC 310 Project, Query Engine

-This repository contains starter code for the class project.
-Please keep your repository private.

-For information about the project, autotest, and the checkpoints, see the course webpage.
+# By Diwakar Gupta and Aaron Tsang

-## Configuring your environment
+## Configuring your environment for the project

-To start using this project, you need to get your computer configured so you can build and execute the code.
-To do this, follow these steps; the specifics of each step (especially the first two) will vary based on which operating system your computer has:

 1. [Install git](https://git-scm.com/downloads) (v2.X).
 After installing you should be able to execute `git --version` on the command line.